Trending Topics

 OK, now say it with me.
 DCAP-BTLS: deformities, contusions, abrasions, punctures/penetrations, burns, tenderness, lacerations and swelling.

 Do you like using medical abbreviations to recall information during on-scene patient care and assessment?
-Let us know what you prefer in the comments below.
+Check out these other useful articles.

 Sarah Calams, who previously served as associate editor of FireRescue1.com and EMS1.com, is the senior editor of Police1.com and Corrections1.com.
 In addition to her regular editing duties, Sarah delves deep into the people and issues that make up the public safety industry to bring insights and lessons learned to first responders everywhere.